-This creates a window tiltled THIS WINDOW WILL SCREAM!.
+This creates a window.

-Now define the function SCREAMER.
+2. Now define the function SCREAMER.
 It will be stored on the property CURSORINFN.
 (Notice that this function has one argument, WINDOWNAME.
 All functions called from the property CURSORINFN are passed the window it was called from.
 So the value of MY.WINDOW is bound to WINDOWNAME.
 When it is called, SCREAMER simply rings bells.